 are covered in depth.
 Our training strives to provide the necessary self-awareness,

 knowledge, and skills for counseling students to become competent and capable professional

-Asst Professor and Program Leader, Mental Health Counseling
+Asst Professor; Program Leader, Clinical Mental Counseling